dlut-dimt/SegMaR/README.md

 - For restoration operation, just run `./OurSampler/Sampler_Restort.py`.

-- For the directory of original prediction or restoration prediction, please see our codes details。
+- For the directory of original prediction or restoration prediction, please see our codes details.

+### 6. Evaluation

+- One-key evaluation is written in [MATLAB](https://github.com/DengPingFan/CODToolbox) code, please follow this the instructions in` main.m` and just run it to generate the evaluation results.